ASendellPrice/IIB-rtd/docs/source/index.rst

 A :ref:`Glossary of ISO terms <glossary>` is also provided, offering definitions and bioinformatics-specific translations to facilitate clear communication and shared understanding between both wet lab and dry lab teams.

-This documentation was developed as part of the Wellcome Trust–funded project: “ISO in a Box: Developing a framework to enable the development of end-to-end genomics-based ISO 15189 and ISO 17025 accredited services, anywhere in the world” (Grant Reference: 228162/Z/23/Z)

 .. toctree::
    :hidden:
    :maxdepth: 2